ec-coding/BANKI/BANKI Answers.md

 - [ ] B18) Tell me about your dream job?
 What do you really want to do with your career?

-  - In my career as a software engineer, my dream job is to work at a large company like yours where I can contribute to meaningful projects and collaborate with a talented team.
+  - I am motivated by the idea of being part of a team that plays a critical role in equipping and empowering our armed forces to successfully overcome evolving threats and challenges.
+My aim is to work at a large company like yours where I can contribute to meaningful projects that help accelerate this cause.
 I have a passion for solving complex problems and enjoy being involved in the entire software development lifecycle, from ideation to deployment.

-  - Overall, my dream job is to be part of a dynamic organization where I can continuously learn, contribute my technical skills, collaborate with talented individuals, and make a positive impact on the company's success.
-I believe that your company's commitment to innovation, culture, and growth perfectly aligns with my long-term career aspirations."
+Ultimately, my dream job is one where I can utilize my skills and knowledge to serve an industry that I feel closely aligns with my passions."

 - [x] B19) Tell me a time when you failed.